 Issue

-Agent connections, or controller connections to an operations center using WebSocket transport are being dropped unexpectedly, and you see either of the following logs:
+Agent connections to a controller or controller connections to an operations center using WebSocket transport are being dropped unexpectedly, and you see either of the following logs:

 WARNING o.e.j.server.LowResourceMonitor#monitor: Low Resources: Check if the ThreadPool from monitored connectors are lowOnThreads and if all connections number is higher than the allowed maxConnection